Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

-✅ Enhanced: CSV data with employee name resolution from "employee-list-incentivio" bucket ✅ Implemented: Caching mechanism for employee data to improve performance ✅ Documented: Employee name resolution enhancement in technical changelog
+✅ Enhanced: CSV data with employee name resolution from "employee-list-incentivio" bucket ✅ Implemented: Caching mechanism for employee data to improve performance ✅ Documented: Employee name resolution enhancement in technical changelog ✅ Updated: Replaced the "E" logo with "g_with_tm_black-01" in the sidebar next to Huey Team

 ## Next Steps
 - Add data visualization and charts to reports